brucemack/kc1fsz-rc1/hw/if-2/README.md

 ![System Picture](docs/ac-in1.jpg)

-Frequency response focusing on the range from 40 Hz to 4 kHz:
+Frequency response focusing on the range from 60 Hz to 2 kHz.
+This range is important since we will be decoding sub-audible CTCSS tones and we want to make sure they are passed into the ADC.

 ![System Picture](docs/ac-in1-b.jpg)

-## Audio Output Stage 2
+## Audio Output Network

 This is the final filter in the audio output chain.
 A low-pass network is used to suppress noise.
 This is not used for pre-/de-emphasis.